Differential Privacy in Aggregated Mobility Networks: Balancing Privacy and Utility: Differentially Private Adaptive Noise Injection

 Geo-indistinguishability provides a guarantee that the probability of the exact GPS point presence decreases exponentially with the radius $r$ for given location $\mathbf{x_0}$.
 This noise function is a linear distribution for problems in 1-D space.
 It is a 2-D surface for a geospatial problem.
 The probability density function (PDF) of such noise function for any point $\mathbf{x}\in \mathcal{R}^2$ is:

 where $\frac{\epsilon^2}{2\pi}$ is a normalization factor.
 This PDF function is a planar Laplacian distribution that is sampled in polar coordinates instead of Cartesian coordinates $D_{\epsilon}(r, \theta)=\frac{\epsilon^2}{2\pi}re^{-\epsilon r}$.
 A point in polar coordinates $(r, \theta)$, where $r$ is the distance of $\mathbf{x}$ from $\mathbf{x_0}$ and $\theta$ is the angle, is randomly drawn.
-Since $r$ generally adds a small perturbation to the GPS point, this $r$ value is scaled with given $R$ radius value from the input.
+Since $r$ generally adds a small perturbation to the GPS point, in this work, the $r$ value is scaled with given $R$ radius value from the input in order to provide adaptive noise structure.
 By scaling up the obfuscation parameter $r$ we have a larger noise level that moves the GPS point further away in euclidean distance.
 The noise sampling approach involves the following steps:

 \begin{itemize} \item Draw $\theta$ uniformly in $[ 0, 2\pi)$, \item Draw $p$ uniformly in $[0,1)$, \item Find $\Gamma=C^{-1}_{\epsilon}(p)$, \item Set $r=\Gamma*R$ for larger noise with given input radius $R$ \item Finally, calculate $\mathbf{z}=\mathbf{x}+ [r\cos(\theta), r\sin(\theta)]$, \end{itemize} where $C^{-1}_{\epsilon}(p)=-\frac{1}{\epsilon}(W_{-1}(\frac{p-1}{\epsilon})+1)$ is the inverse cumulative distribution function of $r$, and $W_{-1}$ is Lambert $W$ function (the ${-}1$ branch).